-Mount Cameroon locally known as Mongo ma Ndemi ("Mountain of Greatness") is West Africa's highest peak, standing at 4,040 metres (13,255 ft).
+Mount Cameroon locally known as Mongo ma Ndemi ("Mountain of Greatness") is West Africa's highest peak, standing at 4,040 meters (13,255 ft).
 Mount Cameroon is an active volcano, the last eruption took place in 2000.

 There are several trails on the mountain.
 The oldest and steepest trail is the Guinness Trail named after an annual marathon race that used to be sponsored by Guinness Beer.

 Porters and guides are compulsory on this 2-3 day trek.
 Basic huts and camps can be found on the main trails.
-The main route passes through farmland, rain forest, montane forests, savannah and finally reaches the rocky summit.
+The main route passes through farmland, rainforest, montane forests, savannah and finally, reaches the rocky summit.

 10 of 10